rajchourasia/react-native-goodreads-login/README.md

 This same code (with modifications) can be used for authentication and API calls with any other OAuth based third party platform.

+## Config
+Enter Goodreads consumer_key and consumer_secret in config/goodreads.js.
+Thats it.

 ## Features
 * Third Party OAuth integration (Goodreads)
 * API calls handling XML and Json response data